 - Guardialfiera lake: located in a very picturesque setting, this artificial lake is 30 minutes from Termoli.
 Its location and crystal-clear waters make it an indispensable stop for those searching a unique landscape.

-- Bagnoli del Trigno: just 1 hour from Termoli, this beautiful ancient village is situated 700 meters above sea level.
+- Bagnoli del Trigno: just 1 hour from Termoli, this beautiful ancient village is situated 700 m above sea level.
 From its historic center you can enjoy beautiful views and admire the lush vegetation of the hills of Molise.

 The Celestino trebuchet, one of the symbols of Termoli